-This document is to be regarded as confidential to the Office of the North Yorkshire Police, Fire and Crime Commissioner and Chief Constable for North Yorkshire.
-It has been prepared for the sole use of the North Yorkshire Police, Fire and Crime Commissioner and the Chief Constable as those charged with governance.
+This document is to be regarded as confidential to North Yorkshire Police, Fire and Crime Commissioner.
+It has been prepared for the sole use of the North Yorkshire Police, Fire and Crime Commissioner as Those Charged With Governance.
 No responsibility is accepted to any other person in respect of the whole or part of its contents.
 Our written consent must first be obtained before this document, or any part of it, is disclosed to a third party.